animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Notice, with the property of uniqueness, Axioms 1 and 2 allow the definitions and theorems to coexist mathematically without contradiction.

+This might imply that they are necessary to math's internal consistency.

 # Proof of $\Omega$

 We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.